 News is first and foremost a business focused on attracting eyeballs for the purpose of selling advertising.
-Switch between various news Web sites and television programs and it becomes immediately apparent that the focus is on feeding a self selecting audience what they want to hear.
+Switch between various news Web sites and television programs and it becomes immediately apparent that the focus is on feeding a self selecting audience what they want to hear and see.

 Web sites are an easy place to experience the inherent audience expectation and thus source bias.
 Review any subset of news Web sites over several weeks and distinguish each based on the issues they tell you are “news” and how long they beat on a particular issue.

 Here are a few sites to review as examples: